diegoferigo/ign-gazebo/tutorials/migrating_ardupilot_plugin.md

 event::ConnectionPtr updateConnection;
 ```

 There's no equivalent class member in the new code.
+Instead we declared our
+intent to have this class's update methods called via its inheritance.

 In the old code we store a `physics::ModelPtr` for the model we're acting on: